akinmustafa/awesome-unity-games/README.md

 - [Hill Climb Racing Clone](https://github.com/stevecox1964/Happy_Wheels_Clone) — A Hill Climb Racing clone.
 - [Mario Kart Clone](https://github.com/Ishaan35/Unity3D-Mario-Kart-Racing-Game) — A Mario Kart clone.

+### Virtual Reality
+- [BricksVR](https://github.com/d12/bricksvr-game) — A mirror of the BricksVR, multiplayer sandbox game available on Steam and the Oculus store.
+- [MiniGolf](https://github.com/mmeyrat/MiniGolf-VR) — A virtual reality game of mini-golf made with Unity, intended for the Occulus Quest.

+### Why?
+The reason this repository exists is the lack of open source Unity projects and the demand for them.
+I created a list so everything is one place, easy for starters or people just want to get some ideas.

 ### Something Wrong?
 Feel free to open an issue or let me know on Discord.

 ### Supporting
-Leave a star if you appreciate the work put into this repository.
+Contributions are welcome also you can leave a star if you appreciate the work put into this repository.